 Phone: 803.898.3630

-Regarding Greenville County divorce records, there are several options to find these as well.
+Regarding access to Greenville County divorce records, there are several options to find these as well.
 The Greenville County Family Court has a great search tool that allows people to search for divorce records either by name or case number.

 To obtain hard copies records of divorce degrees and other records, interested parties may contact the Greenville County family court once a case number is known: